universal-id/uid-poc/source/README.md

-# .NET source
+# Source code

-All source developed by UID engineering on top of the .NET platform.
+Currently all source code created as part of the proof of concept (PoC) uses the .NET Core 6 platform.
+As more platforms and technologies are added, a new folder level will be added denoting technology name such as `dotnet` and `node-js`.